Category Archives: TMSJRC

 Comments are off

 Freddie Jackson, R&B icon, now 66, ‘counts the moments not the numbers’ By D. Kevin McNeir In 1979, President Jimmy Carter declared that June would be Black Music Month – setting aside a month to recognize the incredible influence that Black music has had on the U.S. and the world.
-Now more than four decades […]
+Now more than four decades later, the annual observation continues for at least three reasons: 1) It’s a celebration of history as a lot of African American music is also linked to important historical events in America including the Harlem Renaissance and the Civil Rights Movement; 2) It’s a celebration of diversity, reminding us that not only is there unity […]

 • Nation Remains Divided As Book Ban Movement Gains Steam